jgerman/advent_of_code_2023/README.md

 Rather than contort the current code to get the second star I think I'll come back to this later and rewrite the whole thing.

+## Day 4

+There's probably way more elegant ways to do this but I always default ot loop/recur because it's easy for me to think through.